OpenMediaVault-Plugin-Developers/openmediavault-autoshutdown/README.md

 How it works:
 -------------
-Autoshutdown, checks status of the network and the server status its self.
-The script runs a set of checks on the server known as a "cycle".
+The Autoshutdown script checks the status of the network and the server.
+A set of check in the script are known as a "cycle".
 Between the cycles the script goes into sleep for x seconds.
 The checks run on the system have a different priority from 0 = highest to 6 = lowest:

 0. Stay up-range: UPHOURS (Server in the time range, where it should be online)
 1. Check for active IPs over network interfaces